domenic/webidl-class-generator/README.md

 window.Foo = Foo;
 ```

-(Although since `[Reflect]` is not part of standard WebIDL, ideally that would be done in a second pass, perhaps by a "plugin.")

 ## API

 This package's main module's default export is a function that takes as input a WebIDL string and the implementation module name, and returns a string of JavaScript.
 It will parse the WebIDL, making sure that it contains a single (non-partial) interface, and then build up the resulting JavaScript.
 Any unsupported WebIDL features—which is most of them, right now—will generally be ignored.
 An example: